JohN100x1/IsekaiMod/README.md

 		- `Perfect Roll`: Roll 20 on every d20 roll.
 		- `Winner`: Does nothing.
 - New Mythic abilities
-	- `Second Cheat Skill`: Gives you another cheat skill.
+	- `Second Cheat Ability`: Gives you another Cheat Ability.
 - New Backgrounds
 	- [x] `Tabletop RPG Player`: Adds all Lore and Knowledge skills as class skills.
 Lore and Knowledge skills use CHA instead of WIS/INT.
 	- [x] `MartialArtist`: Get proficiency in all exotic weapons.